-3.2.1 Methods of proving private key ownership.
+3.2.1 Method to prove possession of private key

 Camerfirma uses various circuits for issuing certificates in which the private key is managed differently.
 Either the user or Camerfirma can create the private key.

 The key creation method used is shown in the certificate, through the Policy ID and the Description attribute in the certificate DN field.
 These codes are described in the corresponding policies and in the certificate profile records.